-- ✓ Renewable energy is key to a low-carbon transition. - Currently, all development projects are onshore projects.
-Continuum is continuously evaluating its business development opportunities, including offshore wind.
-The issuer however informs that there are currently no concrete plans related to offshore wind. - ✓ The issuer has included investments to access roads in their green projects.
+- Development, construction, and operation of energy storage. - concrete plans related to offshore wind. ✓ The issuer has included investments to access roads in their green projects.
 The roads will be available to the general public as mandated by the law.
-Even if the company informed us that the projects are located in scarcely populated areas, this might lead to a rebound effect through an increased fossil fuel-based traffic. - ✓ Continuum informed us that for a future wind project an area categorised as "dry forested land" has been selected with vegetation comprising of Thorn Forest.
-Continuum has received initial approval from the Ministry of Environment and Forest for the installation of this wind project. - ✓ In India, wind farm projects are classified as Green Category projects from the environment and forest point
+Even if the company informed us that the projects are located in scarcely populated areas, this might lead to a rebound issuer however informs that there are currently no development opportunities, including offshore wind.
+The effect through an increased fossil fuel-based traffic.